prodzpod/MiscModpackUtils/README.md

 ## Reorder Content
 * ability to reorder pickup order in logbook.
 * ability to reorder enemy order in logbook.
+* ability to reorder drone order in logbook.
 * ability to reorder stage order in logbook.
 * ability to reorder survivor order in logbook.
 * ability to reorder achievement order in logbook.